Gemma Rovira Ortega

-Gemma Rovira Ortega (born in 1974) is an English-Spanish translator from Barcelona, known for translating the Harry Potter series, The Boy in the Striped Pyjamas by John Boyne and The Kingkiller Chronicle series by Patrick Rothfuss into Spanish.
+Gemma Rovira Ortega (born 1974) is an English-Spanish translator from Barcelona, known for translating the Harry Potter series, The Boy in the Striped Pyjamas and The Kingkiller Chronicle series into Spanish.

 Biography

-She studied Spanish Philology at the 'Universidad Central de Barcelona' when a Faculty for Translation Studies did not exist yet.
+She studied Spanish Philology at the Universidad Central de Barcelona when a faculty for Translation Studies did not exist yet.
 At that time she still did not know what she wanted to do for a living.
-She also studied English at the British Institute of Barcelona where she obtained the Certificate of Proficiency in English from the University of Cambridge.
+She also studied English at the British Institute of Barcelona where she obtained the Certificate of Proficiency in English from Cambridge Assessment English.

 Career

-Since 1988 she has been exclusively dedicated to the English-Spanish translation.
-She has worked with different publishing houses: Anagrama, Minotauro, Random House or Salamandra.
-Ms Rovira began translating the Harry Potter series in 2004, her first translation being that of Harry Potter and the Order of the Phoenix.
-She has also translated books by Anne Tyler and The boy in the Stripped Pyjamas by John Boyne, a best seller book in Spain in 2007 and 2008.
+Since 1988 she has dedicated herself exclusively to English-Spanish translation.
+She has worked with various publishing houses: Anagrama, Minotauro, Random House or Salamandra.
+Rovira began translating the Harry Potter series in 2004, her first translation being that of Harry Potter and the Order of the Phoenix.
+She has also translated books by Anne Tyler and The Boy in the Stripped Pyjamas by John Boyne, a best seller book in Spain in 2007 and 2008.

 She is also a member of APTIC (Professional Association of Translators and Interpreters of Catalonia) and of ACE Translators (Autonomous Section of Translators of the Spanish Association of Writers) between 2006 and 2010.